 14 The ISF carried out 13 clearing sweeps of Jurf as-Sakhr between January 2014 and a final conclusive operation in October 2014.
 The Islamic State consistently chose to withdraw and re-infiltrate, with the area permanently cleared only when it was entirely depopulated and turned into a closed military zone.
 See "The Clearing Of Iraq's Jurf Al-Sakhr, Babil And Its Impact," Joel Wing, Musings on Iraq, January 15, 2015; and "Iraqi security forces and Kurds gain ground against Islamic State," Ahmed Rasheed and Isabel Coles, Reuters, October 25, 2014.
 The Islamic State held Jalula and Saadiyah for months, but then collapsed its defense in a few days during November 2014 with under a hundred casualties by most estimates.
-See ISW Iraq Situation Reports for November 22-23 and November 24, "Jalawla heavily lack of military strength the Islamic State cannot mount an exclusionary perimeter defense if sufficient attackers come forward.
+See ISW Iraq Situation Reports for November 22-23 and November 24, "Jalawla heavily mined, most homes booby trapped," Rudaw, November 25, 2014.

+lack of military strength the Islamic State cannot mount an exclusionary perimeter defense if sufficient attackers come forward.
 The limiting factor on the speed of advance against the Islamic State in Iraq is gathering sufficient quantities of capable Iraqi forces to fill up the spaces.

-An early example of preemptive withdrawal behind a screen of IEDs, booby-trapped buildings, and snipers was Jurf as-Sakr, the Sunni town overlooking the pilgrim route between Baghdad and Karbala, which was decisively cleared and occupied by Popular Mobilization Units (PMUs) in late October 2014.15 The Islamic State's main forces likewise melted away when long-awaited Peshmerga and ISF offensives began in mid-November 2015 to liberate Jalula-Saadiyah,16 the Islamic State-occupied twin towns by the Hamrin Dam.
-In a wide range of areasfrom small towns like Suleiman Beg to Mosul city-the Islamic State seems to accelerate its destruction of religious, cultural, and administrative sites (and its withdrawal of the Islamic State families and economic equipment) when it feels that an attack is imminent.17 In essence, the Islamic State seems to have a clear-headed assessment of its own limited defensive capabilities.
+An early example of preemptive withdrawal behind a screen of IEDs, booby-trapped buildings, and snipers was Jurf as-Sakr, the Sunni town overlooking the pilgrim route between Baghdad and Karbala, which was decisively cleared and occupied by Popular Mobilization Units (PMUs) from the Shia Hashd forces in late October 2014.15 The Islamic State's main forces likewise melted away when longawaited Peshmerga and ISF offensives began in mid-November 2014 to liberate Jalula-Saadiyah,16 the Islamic Stateoccupied twin towns by the Hamrin Dam.
+In a wide range of areas-from small towns like Suleiman Beg to Mosul city-the Islamic State seems to accelerate its destruction of religious, cultural, and administrative sites (and its withdrawal of the Islamic State families and economic equipment) when it feels that an attack is imminent.17 In essence, the Islamic State seems to have a clear-headed assessment of its own limited defensive capabilities.